Last updated 23rd May 2018

 - This includes the right to not be subject to decision making or profiling by automated means and without human interaction that has a legal or similarly significant effect on you.

 Changes to this policy

 This privacy notice was published on 18/05/2018 and last updated in May 2018.
 You will be provided with reasonable prior notice of any substantial changes on how we use your information.
 Any changes will be published when updated and in good time.

 How to contact us

 Please contact us or our data protection offer by post, email or telephone if you have any questions about this Privacy Notice.
-Our Data Protection Officer is Jane Murrell who can be contact via email at [email protected] Or at our office, Leydon Lettings, 49-50 Castle Street, Canterbury, CT1 2PY
+Our Data Protection Officer is Robert Leydon who can be contacted via email at [email protected].
+Or at our office, Leydon Lettings, 49-50 Castle Street, Canterbury, CT1 2PY

 In the first instance you should report your concerns directly to Leydon Lettings.
 We are governed by various regulatory bodies and will respond accordingly.
 Leydon is a member of the ICO (which controls and enforces data protection).